ByteType/alchemists/README.md

 Design:

-1.Authentication Logic
+1. Authentication Logic
   + Implements JWT or session-based authentication for secure user sessions.
-2.Parcel Creation & Allocation Logic
+2. Parcel Creation & Allocation Logic
   + Allocates new parcels to free cabinets in selected lockers.
-3.Cabinet Opening Logic
+3. Cabinet Opening Logic
   + Validates codes and opens the corresponding cabinet for parcel pickup or delivery.

 **Notice**: for more information, refer to our documentation on Application Architecture & Database Structure.(https://bytetype.github.io/document)